WDI-SEA/express-pokedex/readme.md

+# Express Pokédex
+Basic pokédex made with Node/Express/Postgres and the PokéApi.

+All faves and caught pokemon go to a single DB so not very usable for multiple users.

+### TODO:
+* Add users
+* Cache PokéApi calls

+# Assignment Below:
 # Express Pokedex

 Working with databases, especially through ORMs, can present quite a learning curve.
 We'll start by incorporating one database model into an application to save favorite Pokemon.